saichandglobal/ssss/.gitlab/issue_templates/incident_review.md

 - _For each issue, include the following:_
     - _<Bare Issue link> - Issue labeled as ~"corrective action"._
     - _Include an estimated date of completion of the corrective action._
-    - _Incldue the named individual who owns the delivery of the corrective action._
+    - _Include the named individual who owns the delivery of the corrective action._
 -->

 ## Guidelines